 Get inspired by our new project in the German countryside, close to Bonn/Köln: surrounded by 300 year-old trees, this place is full of spirituality!
 We want to inspire people to become self-sufficient and live in a sustainable way.
 We recently ecologically renovated our old German "Fachwerkhaus" (consisting of cob and wood), that was previously owned by an artist, and we now want to welcome people from all over the world to work with us and create a better world!

 We - my husband Sven (German) and myself Ellen (Belgian) and our two lovely daughters (4 and 12 years old) - have been living abroad for a long time (from 1998 until 2017, with long-term stays (more than 3 years) in Bolivia, Peru, Kenya and Senegal).
 We finally settled in Germany in 2017 and found our "dream house" in the countryside, close to Bonn and Köln, in 2018 and after a profound renovation process, we moved inside in August 2020 (so very recently).
 Myself, I am a social worker & cultural anthropologist and my husband is a political scientist - we both have a PhD.
 We both care about our environment and love animals.
-At the moment, we have one dog, 3 cats, 1 rooster and 4 chickens, and 2 goats but are planning on getting chickens, alpacas, and our oldest daughter is dreaming of having her own horses.
+At the moment, we have one dog, 3 cats, 1 rooster and 4 chickens, and 2 goats but are planning on alpacas, and our oldest daughter is dreaming of having her own horses one day.

 Our place is surrounded by forest.
 The landscape of Oberberg is very beautiful.
 Our own terrain has 4 hectares (which is big for this neighbourhood) and consists mainly of forest with very old oak and beech trees (many are 200-300 years old), a fenced field for the animals and plenty of garden space.
 Our vegetable garden is organized by permaculture design (starting phase) and we want to expand a part of our natural forest to a FOOD FOREST.
 There are also four small ponds which after some work could again become homes for trout and great places for us to have a swim.